vroad/kubeadm-aws/README.md

 * Persistent Volumes using GP2 storage on EBS.

 **Please use the releases rather than pulling from master.
 Master may be untested at any given point in time.**
 **This isn't designed for production (unless you're very brave) but I've found no stability issues so far for my personal development usage.
-However I have had instances where there is no available spot capacity for my chosen instance type in my Availability Zone which means you are without any nods for a while...**
+However I have had instances where there is no available spot capacity for my chosen instance type in my Availability Zone which means you are without any nodes for a while...**

 ### Run it!